 During detox, the patient is provided with medical treatment and care that is geared toward helping him or her to feel at ease during withdrawal.
 The idea of detox is primarily to stabilize the patient so that he or she can be prepared physically for counseling and therapy following the detoxification period.

-Get all of your detox questions answered by contacting our treatment specialists today.
+Get all of your detox questions answered by calling our treatment specialists today!

 Recognizing that withdrawal symptoms are often the leading cause of relapse in patients who are trying to overcome Xanax addiction, the focus of detox is to reduce symptoms of withdrawal and to eliminate cravings so as to substantially reduce the overall risk of relapse.

 According to the Substance Abuse & Mental Health Services Administration, patients who undergo Xanax detox may experience a wide range of withdrawal symptoms that can begin very quickly after the drug is eliminated from the user’s treatment regimen.
 Symptoms of withdrawal that are commonly treated in detox include:

 - Chronic fatigue